fb-pixel

 You can also get your circulation moving by eating spicy food, sitting in a sauna, or doing hot/cold therapy.

-If you have a shower or a bathtub you could do some hydro-therapy by spending a minute and a half in warm water, then dropping the temperature down to as cold as you can stand it for a minute and a half.
+If you have a shower or a bathtub, you could do some hydrotherapy by spending a minute and a half in warm water, then dropping the temperature down to as cold as you can stand it for a minute and a half.

 These seven things are what our family does to boost our immune system, but we love hearing from you!
 What do you do to give your immune system a natural boost?
+Leave us a comment over on the YouTube video or in your favorite podcast app.

 A man and wife smiling.